eddmann/eddmann.github.io/_posts/2023/2023-07-22-determining-your-closest-parkrun-alphabet-challenge-using-python-and-pandas.md

 frame = pd.json_normalize(events["events"]["features"])
 ```

-With the normalised dataset now imported into a DataFrame, I will go about applying some initial transformations to prepare the data for use.
+With the normalised dataset now imported into a DataFrame, I will apply some initial transformations to prepare the data for use.
-The first of which is, as the imported dataset includes both adult and junior events, I only wish to consider adult events for this problem.
+The first of these is filtering out junior events, as I only want to consider adult events.

 ```python
 ADULT_PARKRUN = 1
 frame = frame[frame["properties.seriesid"] == ADULT_PARKRUN]
 ```

-The event names look to conform to lower-case, English alphabet characters (even in the case of international Parkrun events).
+The event names appear to conform to lowercase English alphabet characters (even for international Parkrun events).
-We can produce a new column from this source to group each of the events alphabetically by their first character going forward.
+We can create a new column from this data to group events alphabetically by their first character.

 ```python
 frame["letter"] = frame["properties.eventname"].str[0]
 ```

-As discussed before, the final piece of dataset preparation we need to do is ensure the the coordinates are supplied to the Haversine formula in the expected order.
+As discussed before, the final dataset transformation ensures that the coordinates are supplied to the Haversine formula in the expected order.

 ```python
 frame["geometry.coordinates"] = frame["geometry.coordinates"].apply(flip)
 ```

-We can now find the local Parkrun event within the DataFrame.
+We can now locate the local Parkrun event within the DataFrame.

 ```python
 local_parkrun = frame.loc[frame["properties.EventShortName"] == "Wimbledon Common"].iloc[0]